 - 1. Receiving two clinical alerts in one semester - 2.
-Violation of the Criteria for Unsafe Clinical Performance (see p.48-49) - 3.
-Violation of the Nursing Student Code of Conduct (see p.50-51) - 4.
-Violation of the EMCC Student Code of Conduct (see College Handbook)
+Violation of the Criteria for Unsafe Clinical Performance (see p.47) - 3.
+Violation of the Nursing Student Code of Conduct (see p.50) - 4.
+Violation of the EMCC Student Code of Conduct (see College Student Handbook)

-A student placed on probation means that the student is in danger of being dismissed from the Nursing Program if further infractions occur.
+A student placed on probation means that the student is in danger of failing the Nursing Program if further infractions occur.
 Only one probation can be issued.
 Any further infraction will result in failure of the course.